 stating the obvious, it is important to be fully aware of your surrounding and

 focus on the road when driving this time of year due to the increased amount of

-traffic.
+traffic as per a local traffic source.
 As always, put your cell phones down when behind the wheel.

 If you or someone you

 love has been involved in a Chicago car accident or Chicago motorcycleaccident, then call Chicago personal injury attorney Aaron Bryant for a freeconsultation at 312-588-3384 or go to the firm website at

 www.blgchicago.com. <span< a=””> style=”font-size: 12pt; font-family: ‘Times New Roman’, serif; “></span<>

 There were 911 traffic fatalities in 2009 and 2010 saw only a small bump with 923.
 The Illinois Department of Transportation (IDOT) cited several factors for the decrease in highway fatalities in the past few years, including record high seat belt compliance.
 IDOT is certain that seat belt compliance is due to the change in the law in 2003, which allows police officers to pull drivers over for not wearing their seat belt (i.e. a primary traffic offense.)
 Safety belt usage reached a record high 91.7 percent rate in 2009 before improving to 92.6 percent in 2010.
 The figures are calculated by IDOT from motorist surveys and data collected from traffic citations and other sources.